testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 1. Describe how your chosen data processing platform will support machine learning model training and deployment.
 The model will need to be trained on and validated against historical payment transaction data that includes known fraudulent transactions.

-2. What are some processes that can be put in place to support a collaborative approach to producing and deploying the model?

-3. How do you propose deploying the trained model in a way that is scalable, globally accessible, and supports redeploying new versions of the model with little to no downtime?
-Can these steps be performed within the same data processing platform in which the model is re-trained?
-How will you support model versioning?

-4. How will you address Woodgrove Bank's desire to simplify the process of running and tracking model experiments through hyperparameter tuning, and selecting the best model based on those experiments?
+    Azure Databricks supports machine learning training at scale.
+This means that it can handle the historical payment transaction data, which Woodgrove Bank said it can provide as a series of CSV files, and transform that data as needed for cleanup and feature selection.
+A large portion of that data will be used for training, and the rest can be used to validate the performance of the trained model.

+    For model deployment, use Azure Machine Learning service and the Azure Machine Learning SDK to host a trained machine learning model and automatically deploy the model to an Azure Kubernetes Service (AKS) cluster.
+Creating the AKS cluster is a one-time process for your workspace, whereafter you can reuse it for multiple deployments as the model gets updated through re-training.
+The basic steps are as follows:

+    1. Register the model in the workspace model registry.

+    2. Build a Docker image, including:

+        - Download the registered model from the registry.
+        - Create a dockerfile, with a Python environment based on the dependencies you specify in the environment yaml file.
+        - Add your model files and the scoring script you supply in the dockerfile.
+        - Build a new Docker image using the dockerfile.
+        - Register the Docker image with the Azure Container Registry associated with the workspace.

+    3. Deploy the Docker image to Azure Kubernetes Service (AKS).

+    4. Start up a new container (or containers) in AKS.

+    The above can be done through a series of scripts for automation.
+To deploy globally, modify the script to deploy to AKS clusters hosted within different regions.

-5. How will you schedule regular batch scoring of fraud data using the trained model, and make that data available to Woodgrove Bank's web applications at a global scale?
+2. How will you schedule regular batch scoring of fraud data using the trained model, and make that data available to Woodgrove Bank's web applications at a global scale?

+    The models that they have trained within Azure Databricks notebooks can be saved to ADLS or to Azure Machine Learning service.
+These saved models can then be re-loaded by a notebook or a job that executes a notebook to batch score the “suspicious transactions” on a scheduled basis.
+The notebook logic would use the Cosmos DB Spark connector to push the scored results out to the globally distributed set of collections, making the suspicious transactions “locally” available to authorized consuming applications.

 _Dashboards and reporting_

 1. Woodgrove Bank's business analysts would like to have a set of dashboards they can monitor that provide real-time views of fraud trends at a global scale.
 Thinking back to how your proposed solution provides a set of summary (gold) tables containing business-level aggregates, what do you propose using to meet this requirement?
 Be specific about how this solution will be put in place and which features it supports.

+    PowerBI can query any tables created in Azure Databricks.
+This connection is facilitated via a JDBC connector, whose connection information is provided in the Get Data UI of Power BI by selecting the Spark connector.
+While the data for these tables may be stored in ADLS, the experience to the analysts is similar to them querying a table from a more traditional relational database.
+With the table connection in place, analysts can build reports and dashboards using Power BI.

 2. How do you propose giving access to this same data to Woodgrove Bank's data scientists and data engineers within the data processing environment wherein they can craft complex queries and data visualizations?

+    Data scientists and data engineers would use Azure Databricks notebooks to craft complex queries and data visualizations.

 ## Checklist of preferred objection handling

-1. We've found it challenging in the past to deal with both streaming data and long-term storage in a unified way, making it difficult to perform inserts, updates, and deletes to logical tables, having to manually maintain separate transaction logs.
-Over time, queries became slower because of having so many small files.
-How do we address these issues?

-    THIS HAS ALREADY BEEN ANSWERED.
-REMOVE REDUNDANT QUESTION OR CHANGE THIS OBJECTION.

-2. We are worried about storing secrets, like connection strings, within a notebook anyone can access.
-We want a centralized way to store these secrets that are accessible across services to cut down on redundancy.

-    THIS HAS ALREADY BEEN ANSWERED.
-REMOVE REDUNDANT QUESTION OR CHANGE THIS OBJECTION.

-3. Properly selecting the right algorithm and training a model using the optimal set of parameters can take a lot of time.
+1. Properly selecting the right algorithm and training a model using the optimal set of parameters can take a lot of time.
 Is there a way to speed up this process?

-    Use Azure Machine Learning to support model experimentation and deployment, and reduce training time by using AutoML features.
-MORE DETAILS TO FOLLOW...
+    The typical approach to model training involves a time-consuming process trying dozens or even hundreds of combinations.
+Data scientists often try different ways of normalizing the data, different algorithms and different settings for those algorithms (hyperparameters).
+Data scientists will often setup a grid-search approach that will run multiple independent tests using differing combinations, measuring the performance of each and choosing the combination that provides the best results according to some performance metrics they select.
+With Azure Machine Learning AutoML, this search process is automated, and greatly simplifies the setup to try the typical combinations and quickly identify the best performing model against a user-selected performance metric.
+AutoML is used via the Azure Machine Learning Python SDK and can be utilized within Azure Databricks notebooks.

 ## Customer quote (to be read back to the attendees at the end)

-\[insert your custom workshop content here . . . \]
+"As a bank who is entrusted by customers all around the world with processing online payments, we have to be pro-active in detecting online fraud and protecting those customers.
+If we do not detect such activity quickly enough, things can spiral out of control, causing losses and in both monetary terms and our customers' trust.
+Azure has really enabled us to add that layer of security and peace of mind at a grand scale."

+--- Mari Stephens, CIO, Woodgrove Bank